 History of the Royal British LegionThe Royal British Legion is the UK's leading Armed Forces charity.

-women of all ages, whether or not they have served in the Armed Forces.
+We are also one of the country’s largest membership organisations, with about 370,000 members nationwide, and a further 11,000 overseas.
+We welcome men and women of all ages, whether or not they have served in the Armed Forces.

 We are custodians of Remembrance, ensuring that those who gave their lives for the freedom we enjoy today are always remembered.
 We are responsible for the Two Minute Silence on Remembrance Sunday and 11 November, bringing Remembrance into the national calendar.
 We also organise the annual Festival of Remembrance at the Royal Albert Hall, and assist with the march past at the Cenotaph on Remembrance Sunday.